733amir/cucumber-example/README.md

 A calculator for all engineers.

+## Initialization

+To start developing the project we need to initialize a node package.
+Run:

+    $ npm init --yes

 ## Cucumber

 This project is developed using BDD approach.
 In order to have live and